Pepeland/wp-ssbhesabfa/README.txt

 = 1.1.7 - 26.02.2021 =
 * bug fix: add new item in hesabfa by updating product hesabfa code relation

+= 1.2.9 - 26.02.2021 =
+* bug fix: product and product variations duplication
+* add log tab to settings
+* prevent export products and customers if done before

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.